421963

 These days, some companies issue new shares like there's no tomorrow.
 That's why we like to track earnings per share (EPS) because it accounts for shareholder dilution and share buybacks.

-In Q1, Jack in the Box reported EPS at $1.95, down from $2.01 in the same quarter a year ago.
-This print unfortunately missed Wall Street's estimates, but we care more about long-term EPS growth rather than short-term movements.
+In Q1, Jack in the Box reported EPS at $1.46, up from $1.27 in the same quarter a year ago.
+This print beat Wall Street's estimates by 2.3%.

 Jack in the Box EPS (Adjusted)